jamesdaniel3/MDH-Reader/README.md

 ## Dev TODO (order not representative)

-- Make getting ta and student feedback more universal/allow for inputting prompts?
 - Allow for auto updating of the data files
 - Give functions more descriptive default return values
 - Make the generate google sheet function return the link to the sheet